AvTe/RentConnect/replit.md

 2. Create Firestore database (start in test mode)
 3. Deploy security rules from `firestore.rules`
 4. Deploy storage rules from `storage.rules`
+5. PostgreSQL tables are auto-created on first use

 ### Admin Access
 The application auto-promotes `kartikamit171@gmail.com` to admin role.